Intrauterine Insemination (IUI)

 One week after insemination, you will come in for a progesterone blood draw to ensure that you have the appropriate level of progesterone to help support a pregnancy.
 If this is low, the providers will prescribe progesterone.

 6. Pregnancy Test

-Approximately a week to 10 days after the Progesterone blood draw, you come in for a beta HCG test and baseline ultrasound to ensure that your ovaries have recovered from the stimulation.
-The results of the HCG test will let you know if you are pregnant.
+Approximately one week to 10 days after the progesterone blood draw, you will come in for a beta HCG test and baseline ultrasound to ensure that your ovaries have recovered from the stimulation.
+The results of the HCG test will determine if you are pregnant.